Sprout Building Science

 An insulated slab foundation serves as the base for a comfortable living space

-At Sprout Dwellings, we utilize FASTSLAB™, crafted in Dartmouth, Nova Scotia for our foundation slabs.
+All Sprouts are built on insulated slab foundations with integrated frost protection, using high-performance formwork.
 This advanced insulating system, designed specifically for the Canadian climate, is both economical and quick to install, outperforming conventional frost wall or slab methods.
-FASTSLAB™ eliminates thermal bridging between the slab and the ground, providing superior insulation.
+It eliminates thermal bridging between the slab and the ground, providing continuous insulation.
 Our approach boasts an R30 floor insulation value, exceeding Building Code standards by 300%, leading to a structure that's more energy-efficient and comfortable under foot.

 Wall & Roof System